butterr12/climate-sentiment/README.md

 - Accuracy
 - F1-Score (macro-average)
 - Early stopping: If dev set F1 does not improve for 2 epochs, stop training.

-Future Notes (similar with traditional approach)
-Save the fine-tuned RoBERTa model and tokenizer for demo code.